NateEaton/mind-pwa/README.md

 ## Installation / Deployment (Self-Hosting)

 This application is designed to be hosted as a static website.
+You can run this version deployed on Vercel using link under About or follow the directions below.

 1.  **Prerequisites:** You need a web server capable of serving static files (e.g., Apache, Nginx, Caddy, Synology Web Station, Netlify, Vercel, GitHub Pages).
 2.  **Get the Code:** Clone this repository or download the source code files.